jayoharedee/capitalbet/frontend/com.capital.bet.web/Hubs/README.md

 #### Methods
-SendNewStocks - Send a list of pulled stocks to all connected clients List<StockRate>
+**SendNewStocks** - Send a list of pulled stocks to all connected clients List<StockRate>

-AddStockSentiment - When a user starts a trade a packet with teh trade inromaiton is stored by the service to determine tradder sentiment for a period.
+**AddStockTrade** - When a user starts a trade a packet with the trade informaiton is stored by the service to determine tradder sentiment for a period and store the trade inforamtion.

 #### Callbacks
 'stocks' - callback used to receive new stock data